 - Pregnancy and birth

 I'm happy to offer an initial telephone consultation, of about 20 minutes, free of charge.
 The aim of this is to help us both decide if working together feels like the right thing to do.

-Charges, payable in advance, for subsequent sessions are as follows:
+Costs for Counselling sessions are as follows:

 *A counselling session is usually around 50 minutes long, allowing time for the counsellor to book the next appointment, make any notes and to ensure confidentiality (you are less likely to bump into the next client).

 Type of session

 8.30am-4pm Wednesdays and Thursdays & some weekend and evening appointments

 I'm a qualified counsellor, trained in Consultative Supervision, meaning I see the process as working collaboratively with my supervisees, rather than presenting myself as any kind of an expert.View supervision profile